 Calling, calling home……..

-The night before he died, my brother and I were sleeping over.
+The night before my dad died, my brother and I were sleeping over my parent’s house.
 I had woken up around 3pm to see if my father needed his meds.
 He was alive but quiet, I decided to leave him alone.
 I went back to sleep.
 Shortly after 5 am, I was startled awake.
 A sense of urgency caused me to jump up and rush into the room where my father was.
 I slipped beside his bed and listened.
 My brother had been in a recliner beside my dads bed.
 He rested his hand on my fathers chest and we both looked for signs of life.
 We quietly called his name.
 For the first time in our lives, there was no response.

 Back at ground control -There is a problem